achankf/CS349/A1/README.txt

 				#define XBLOCK_NUM 600
 				though don't change YBLOCK_NUM (or you'll need to change DEFAULT_HEIGHT, too, otherwise resizing may break)

-Installation:
-Run the game with
-	make -f run

 Troubleshooting:
 Please be warned that if your default library path doesn't contain X11, you have to adjust LDFLAGS in run (makefile)
 	LDFLAGS = -L$(LIBRARY_PATH_OF_X11) -lX11